OUR POSITIONS

 Breeders Must:

-• Demonstrate the capacity to provide for the best welfare of animals in their care including good health, socialisation, exercise and play.
+• Demonstrate the capacity to provide the best welfare of animals in their care, including good health, socialisation, exercise and play.

 • Anyone who keeps an entire animal for breeding purposes should be required to have a State Government Breeder Permit, subject to an enforceable Animal Welfare Code of Practice and unannounced inspections by government-authorised Animal Welfare officers.